What Language Do They Speak in Iceland

 The Iceland People’s Proficiency in Other Languages

-Despite a few minority languages and the main Icelandic language, you must be considering Iceland a monolingual country.
+Despite a few minority languages and the main Icelandic language, you must consider Iceland a monolingual country.
 However, it is not true.
 Iceland is a multilingual country.
 The majority of its population speaks English and Scandinavian languages because they are taught in schools.

-Iceland is also providing many economical study programs in English and Scandinavian countries.
-Therefore, the knowledge of both languages is excellent.
+Iceland is also providing many economic study programs in English and Scandinavian countries.
+Therefore, knowledge of both languages is excellent.
 Icelandic people are taught other languages in schools like French, Spanish, and German.

 Iceland is an Incredible Place to Live

 You don’t need to roam around the world for global exposure.
-If you want to expand your exposure then there is no best place to expand your horizons other than going to Iceland.
-Iceland is one of the most liberal populations with a commitment to gender equality and religious and progressive laws.
+If you want to expand your exposure, then there is no better place to do so than by going to Iceland.
+Iceland has one of the most liberal populations, with a commitment to gender equality and religious and progressive laws.

-Iceland ranks fourth out of 168 countries on Global Social Progress Index.
-It gained this rank because it provides freedom and access to higher education with all ethnic tolerance.
+Iceland ranks fourth out of 168 countries on the Global Social Progress Index.
+It gained this rank because it provides freedom and access to higher education with full ethnic tolerance.

 The literary legacy of Iceland claims that it is a unique community of musicians, artists, and designers.
-The famous annual events of the world like the Reykjavik Arts Festival, and the Reykjavik International Film Festival attracts art lovers from all around the world.
+Famous annual events of the world like the Reykjavik Arts Festival, and the Reykjavik International Film Festival attract art lovers from all around the world.

 The quality of life in Iceland is very high.
 People opt to select Iceland because of its cheap educational facilities.
 For many years, education in Iceland was free.